krisnova/.net/content/posts/ego-death.md

 Next, I believe I am not alone in this experience.

-Candidly, I don't see a lot of hope on social media.
+Candidly, I don't see a lot of hope on social media right now.
+I believe social media has drifted to a doom and horror conduit similar to the tabloids.
+Shock sites, devoid of hope.
-The world doesn't seem to be using it to organize itself for the better.
+The more repulsive, the better.
-In fact, many of the virtue campaigns that served as a point of hope for me, have turned.
+Akin to "Curiosity Slowing" of traffic driving past a gruesome accident.
+Everyone wants to slow to gawk at the carnage -- nobody wants to stop and lend a hand.

+There is no argument that horrific things are occuring in the world.
+However a mass separation from hope feels new.
+We have lost our prerogative to enact change.
+We aren't using social media to drive action.
+We are using it to farm a false sense of worth, and to cast stones at anyone who foolishly stumbles into a virtue-trap.

+This observation shakes me to my core.

-I can't help but see a mass demand of attention.
+My experience lead me to see a mass demand of attention.
 Serotonin farming.
 Accolade farming.
 Each cry out for external validation slightly more desperate than the last.
+Each growing progressively more extreme than the last.
+We are approaching the edge cases of what our psyche can handle.

-I deeply believe everyone is virtuous, as they define it.
+I deeply believe everyone is virtuous, as they personally define it.
-In most cases, I deeply believe the majority of the world's virtuous are common.
+For the most part, I believe the world's virtuous are common.
 We all want peace, joy, safety, and comfort.
 We all want to smile.

-Social media seems to have a way of pushing dialogue to extremes.
+Social media seems to have a way of pushing dialogue to extremes and surfacing the edge cases.
 I remember feeling compelled to send stronger and more righteous signals into the abyss.
 I remember feeling the need to out-perform my previous display of extreme morality.
 I remember feeling that I must prove to the world, to the nameless and faceless audience, that my opinion was virtuous.
+I remember feeling time is of the essence and a great sense of urgency.
+I remember feeling a great sense of duty -- that I -- and I alone -- held the keys to unlock the next movement.

 Everyone was watching.